keul/keul.it/content/blog/javascript-execute-cpu-intensive-tasks-with-workers/index.md

 # How to fix this issue

 The **real** fix for this issue is to move the search server side.
-Fullstop.
+Full stop.

 We can keep client side search for titles, but moving text search in an asynchronous API call would probably be our best option.

-A server can fast enough (even if your old PC or legacy smartphone is not) and is generally more efficient to search for text.
+A server can be fast enough (even if your old PC or legacy smartphone are not) and is generally **more efficient to search for text**.
 Think, for example, at full text search feature on PostgreSQL or Elasticsearch.

 # How to quickly fix this issue